Adamskoullos/ProDev/README.md

 ## Styling

 There is a focus on creating a neutral look to the dashboard with subtle styling and an emphasis on using box shadows to create a layered look and feel.
-There is also a focus on using transitions and transforms to create subtle switches that provide a tactile experience (a kind of digital mechanical switch).
+There is also a focus on using transitions and transforms to create subtle switches that provide a tactile experience (a kind of virtual mechanical switch).
 Also element transitions to be used to give a tactile and snappy experience when navigating the application.

 The overarching theme dark and light to be clean and subtle with an err towards a dimmed look on the dark theme.

-Whilst the main structure of the layout has hard edges, softened slightly by the box shadows the internal elements to have a slight rounded corner consistent through the application.
+Whilst the main structure of the layout has hard edges, softened slightly by the box shadows the internal elements to have rounded corners consistent throughout the application.
 The main structure layout to have simple smooth transitions and the internal elements to be a little more dynamic with the use of GSAP.

 To provide a transition between the hard edges of the main layout and the softer corners of buttons and internal elements the font to be clean, simple with slightly rounded ends.